Sekula34/webserv2.0/notes.md

 *ptr = 30;  // Error: cannot modify a through ptr ptr = &b;   // Error: cannot change the address stored in ptr

+getScript name = it should end .py or .php (this should be in config), Path Info is always after script name  this is optional

+and query string can exit without path info. everyhing after question mark not including